djhmateer/hugo-quickstart/content/posts/46 harveys best bitter.md

 [![pot](/images/2024-06-07/6.jpg "foo")](/images/2024-06-07/6.jpg)

-End of the boil
+End of the boil - habe been topping up with sparge water.
+This gave me about 29 litres.

 ## Ferment

 Day temps around 24 in the garage, and night around 10.

+## Clean Up

+Was nice to do a proper clean and the morning sun was good.
+Maybe start at 0500 next time.

+Started at 0600 and finished at 1200.

 ## Next Time

+Start earlier?

+Double brew day?

 Buy water additions

-Do something with water so I don't have to lift it.
+Do something with water so I don't have to lift it in the morning.

 Do a full load of sparge water ie 15 litres or more?